jeanvahe/nodejs-start/README.md

 # nodejs-start

-a startup of nodejs project, list of libs:
+a startup of nodejs project
+list of used libs:

-*winston - Logging
+* winston - Logging
-*pm2     - process mgmt
+* pm2     - process mgmt

 ## Development Workflow